lawandorga/.github/profile/README.md

 2. Remove `lawandorga`
 3. Remove signs starting from the back

 If the `object` only applies to a specific branch the branch should be added at the end.
+The branch should not be removed, steps 1 to 3 need to be done before the branch is added.